danp0kes/age-predictor/README.md

 The model:

-- Eliminates the need to manually identify the age of over a half of all customers that purchase alcohol.
+- Eliminates the need to manually identify the age of over a half of all customers that purchase alcohol, if results are replicated.

 ![predicted-ages](pics/predicted_ages1.png)